 In addition to community outreach, the team continued work on our robot for the Intelligent Ground Vehicle Competition (IGVC) Rochester, Michigan which took place June 2nd to 5th.
 The vehicle needed to navigate the course autonomously while avoiding obstacles, following speed limits, and carrying a 20lb payload.
 The team was judged on the overall design of the robot, including functionality, originality, innovations, and other criteria.
 This was evaluated through a written report, oral presentation, and robot inspection.
+You can visit the competition website here: IGVC Our design report can be found here: Design Report

 The mechanical sub-team is focused on making the robot's frame, chassis, drivetrain, and outer shell.
 This semester was heavily focused on the final design of all four sub-systems, the frame, steering system, wheel mounts, and outer shell.
 The frame consists of several pieces of 1 ½” T-Slot put together in an “I” shape.
 This provides much of the support for the drivetrain and electronic components, as well as the payload.
 Throughout the frame, aluminum brackets and plates are used to help provide support, along with mounting points for other components.
 The T-Slot also allows the chassis to be modular, allowing elements to be moved and adjusted as needed.
 The steering system that was designed is one of the mechanical innovations for this robot.
 The setup for the steering is similar to a dual-Ackerman system, with the added ability to strafe at a 45-degree angle.
 Through a set of curved linkages and a rack and pinion system, the turning radius of the robot was decreased to just under 3’.
 This system also works in tandem with the wheel mounts.
 Each wheel mount is connected to a linkage by a bolt, which is turned using both the linkages and a set of bearings.
 While each wheel is driven independently, they are turned simultaneously within pairs.
 Inspired by Japanese Kei Trucks, the outer shell provides aesthetics, some water resistance, and sensor mounts.
 The cab was made in several sections, using large-bed 3D printers.
 Attached to the top is a piece of T-slot that further increases modularity and allows the positions of the sensors to be adjusted as needed.
 In the bed, there is also a frame to hold the payload, and at the back, a panel for the start and e-stop switches.